 Life was hard.
 It was made harder not only from their environment, but from the people around them.
-I was named after my great grandfather William.
-He was a reported dead eye with a rifle.
+I was named after my great-grandfather William.
+He was a reported deadeye with a rifle.
 His claim to fame was having shot the ear lobe off a revenue agent out to collect taxes on his still.
-Later, after seeing my great grandfather in town, the revenue agent remarked, “William, look at my ear—you nearly killed me!’
-To which my great grandfather calmly replied, “If I wanted to kill you, I would aimed about two inches over.”
+Later, after seeing my great-grandfather in town, the revenue agent remarked, “William, look at my ear—you nearly killed me!”
+To which my great-grandfather calmly replied, “If I wanted to kill you, I would’ve aimed about two inches over.”

 That’s where my father’s journey began.
 At eighteen, he joined the military and soon found himself on a ship overseas to Japan.
 He rose to the rank of Sergeant First Class and found himself a career.
 He also found himself a wife.
-In post World War II Japan, there weren’t many single young men left.
-A Japanese woman found herself with two options: marry an old Japanese man or a young American serviceman.
+In post-World War II Japan, there weren’t many single young men left.
+A Japanese woman found herself with two options: marry an older Japanese man or a young American serviceman.

 My mom, Kimi, was the adventurous one and chose the American serviceman.
-She was short and pretty—a twinkle in her eye back then I suppose.
+She was short and pretty—a twinkle in her eye back then, I suppose.
 She was never loud and vocal.
-By nature, Japanese people are all stoics and loyal to a fault.
+By nature, Japanese people tend to be stoics and loyal to a fault.

 It wasn’t long however before their tour of service ended and they were back on a boat to America.
 They soon had a child in tow, then another, followed by three more.
 I was the fifth child in a family of six.

-By the time I was 10, he was a raging alcoholic and a chain smoker.
+By the time I was 10 years old, he was a raging alcoholic and a chain smoker.
 He woke in the mornings with shaking hands and uncontrollable fits of coughing.
 The coughing grew in force until he was coughing up blood.
 Even an early morning beer couldn’t stop the blood.
 After weeks of pestering, he finally went to the doctor and got the diagnosis: lung cancer.

 When my mom told me that my dad had cancer, I didn’t appreciate at all what it meant.
 After all, they told me the doctors might find some miraculous cure.
 I hung my hat on that and skipped off to play.

 Even in the throes of my dad’s cancer, my mom faced perhaps her greatest crisis.
 Her own mother passed away.
 She wanted desperately to go back to Japan and bury her mom.
 In fact, she’d not been back to Japan since the day she boarded that boat in 1956.
-But to go back meant she would have to leave my dad, the kids who needed her not to mention we’d have to go to one of those high interest loan places to send her back.
+But to go back meant she would have to leave my dad and the kids who needed her, not to mention we’d have to go to one of those high-interest loan places to send her back.
 She didn’t go.

 My dad’s alcohol addiction not only ate up the money mom needed to buy groceries or Christmas presents for her family—she also lacked money to buy things like shoes for the kids.